carvil/coke/README.md

 There is an external dependency to run (some of) the specs: `phantomjs`.

 You can find information on how to install it [here](http://phantomjs.org).
+In this case, we need a specific version: `1.7.0`.

-Once phantomjs is installed, you can run:
+Once `phantomjs 1.7.0` is installed, you can run:

     bundle exec rspec